dh256git/project27/src/volunteering/index.md

 The level of engagement is flexible.
 You may

-+ identify, or ask me for a single challenge, solve it, and you are done.
++ identify, or ask us for a single challenge, solve it, and you are done.
 + continue working on multiple challenges, whenever you find time, even if only a couple hours in a month.
 + get hooked, and if you have nothing better to do, treat it as a part time role.

+### Certified pathways of volunteering

+We are committed to certifying your contributions.
+Currently, we offer the following achievements:

++ Trainee: after successful completion of 4 tasks (~16 hours of commitment);
++ Apprentice: after successful completion of 16 tasks (~16 hours of regular commitment per week, for one month);
++ Intern: after successful completion of 48 tasks (~16 hours of regular commitment per week, for three months);
++ Active volunteer: after successful completion of 100 tasks (~8 hours of regular commitment per week, for one year)

+Active volunteers will be considered for part-time employment at {{ site.brand }} or one of our partners; subject to funding and the legal constitution of the {{ site.brand }} community interest company in 2024.

 ---